xleon/mobileapp/.github/ISSUE_TEMPLATE/d-manual-test-template.md

 ---
-name: ":penguin: Manual Test Template"
+name: "🐧 Manual Test Template"
 about: A manual testing checklist that can be assigned to a release to track the progress of testing.

 ---

-# :penguin: Manual Test Template
+# 🐧 Manual Test Template

 ## Testing sign in area ##